-Course Outcomes: On successful completion of the course the students will be able to course outcomes.
-On successful completion of the course in students will be use to CO No. Cognitive Abilities Course Outcomes The student will be able to UNDERSTAND all the 104.1 Understanding important concepts of economics which are used in making managerial decisions.
-The student will be able to UNDERSTAND the 104.2 Understanding mechanisms of competition and their business implications at Global level.
-104.3 4.3 Analyzing The student is able to MATCH the required tools of 104.3 managerial economics with the business situations.
-104.4 Applying The student will be able to APPLY the various micro and 104.4 macro-economic variables to solve business problems.
+Course Outcomes: On successful completion of the course the students will be able to

+CO N GO N G W A PROPERTY OF THE COURT OF THE COUR CO No. Cognitive Abilities Course Outcomes 104.1 Understanding The student will be able to UNDERSTAND all the important concepts of economics which are used in making managerial decisions.
+104.2 Understanding The student will be able to UNDERSTAND the mechanisms of competition and their business implications at Global level.
+104.3 Analyzing The student is able to MATCH the required tools of managerial economics with the business situations.
+104.4 Applying The student will be able to APPLY the various micro and macro-economic variables to solve business problems.

-Unit 1 : Nature and scope of Managerial Economics
+Unit 1: Nature and scope of Managerial Economics